Written by Jazzcat

 The 24 hour rule

-This applies when two or more groups who either 'first release' the same game simultaneously.
+This applies when two or more groups who either 'first release' the same game simultaneously on to a counted BBS.
 Or two or more groups NTSC/PAL fix the same game and release it simultaneously.

 When a group uploads a title into the site's incoming/games/new/www directory that had already been released before.
 The group have 5 points deducted from their total.
 If group AAA first release a game, and over 24 hours later group BBB release the same game, then BBB gets minus points, if group CCC release the same game again, then they get minus seven points.
 RE-RE-RELEASING has to be dealt with in a harsh way and WILL be.